JayCrg/LittleClassRoomManagement/README.md

 # LittleClassRoomManagement
 ## Application developed in Python using the PySimpleGUI library with the purpose of manage a high school

-In this little projecto we'll treat a little dabata base, based on the following structure
+In this little project we'll treat a little data base, based on the following structure
 ![image](https://user-images.githubusercontent.com/97992506/203162431-3708f4a1-f013-453c-9d1d-6e624a99ea82.png)

 We'll be able to look up the registered students